310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_1.md

         I might've just been imagining it anyway…
         {% endbubble %}
         {% bubble Midori idle %}
-        …I'd rather keep this for myself for now.
+        …I'd rather keep this to myself for now.
 				{% endbubble %}
 			</div>
         </div>